-Possible values: valid name Default: <nodename>RMS The name of the local node in the RMS cluster.
-The default value of this variable is the node name with an RMS suffix (for example: shastalRMS), as generated by the following command:
+Possible values: valid name Default: <nodename>RMS

+The name of the local node in the RMS cluster.
+The default value of this variable is the node name with an RMS suffix (for example: shasta1RMS), as generated by the following command:
-'''

 export RELIANT_HOSTNAME='cftool -l 2>/dev/null | \

-tail -l | cut -fl -d" "'RMS
+tail -1 | cut -f1 -d" "'RMS

-'''

-If this preset value is not suitable, it must be modified accordingly on all nodes in the cluster.
+If this preset value is not suitable, it must be modified accordingly on all the nodes in the cluster.